hlud6646/game-logic/README.md

 **64**

+Better datatype for tokens is a Map[Square: Seq[Token]];
+Dots and lines need an owner;
+Bit much, but do we need a game validation engine to check if games are good before allowing players to begin?
+If computationally gigantic that's still ok, since a stack of preapproved games coud be built during quiet time.

+Game: Starting with weirdly grouped board, players join adjacent regions until no move is available.
+Astraction: The action (join regions) monotonically decreases the metric (number of groups) until a certian value is reached (1).

+Remove any non game logic from the 64 repo and
+Start structuring different repos; game logic, frontend, server, ... (reserve names) tests? go back to playing with randomly chosen semigroups -> write a (demo at least) Board.random method rename living.scala to match object;
+methods/subclasses/objects in companion? whats the norm? let a regoin hold all the properties; no need for data bag. shapeless for combining should be the combine one liner we are looking for.

 ## Introduction / Concept.
 A two player game, where the board layout and rules are randomly generated.
 The game functions like online chess, with players taking turns to make a